raychenon/gray-sky-weather/README.md

 ## 🏘️ Architecture
 I use **MVVM**, which is de facto Clean Architecture promoted by Google.

-Each location weather forecast is self-contained in a fragment `WeatherForecastFragment`, responsible to request its data( weather forecast and reverse geocoding).
+Each location weather forecast is self-contained in a fragment `WeatherForecastFragment`.
+This Fragment requests its data( weather forecast and reverse geocoding).
 If the weather forecast were constantly updated, the references to this Fragment would be kept at the parent level(`MainActivity`) to coordinate.

 The coroutines/LiveData are a good replacement for RxJava's SingleObserver.